Lutando/docs-oxd/sources/oxdserver/conf/index.md

 * op_host - must point to a valid [Gluu Server CE installation](http://gluu.org/docs).
 (Sample : "op_host":"https://idp.example.org")
 * authorization_redirect_uri - URL that the OpenID Connect Provider (OP) will redirect the person to after  successful authentication
 * post_logout_redirect_uri - URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed
-* redirect_uris - array of Redirection URI values used by the Client. authorization_redirect_uri is automatically added to this array
 * response_types - JSON array containing a list of the OAuth 2.0 response_type values that the site is declaring that it will restrict itself to using
 * grant_type - JSON array containing a list of the OAuth 2.0 Grant Types that the Client is declaring that it will restrict itself to using
 * acr_values - specified authentication method (basic, duo, u2f)